Substrates

 -

-PVC and vinyl-coated fabrics from 7 oz to 30 oz per yard
+PVC and vinyl-coated fabrics from 7 - 30 oz per yard

 -